No Fee Unless You Win.

-- Truck driver fatigue – In spite of federal regulations that impose limitations on driving time and the distances truck drivers can commute without resting, truck drivers notoriously fail to obey related laws and drive for long hours without rest in an effort to meet unreasonable deadlines in response to carrier company demands.
+- Truck driver fatigue – In spite of federal regulations that impose limitations on driving time and distance truck drivers can commute without resting, truck drivers notoriously fail to obey related laws and drive for long hours without rest in an effort to meet unreasonable deadlines in response to carrier company demands.

 - Speeding or failing to obey other traffic laws – Speeding reduces the stopping time of commercial trucks significantly, and in a number of crash cases, speeding truck drivers did not have sufficient reaction time to avoid a disaster before the collision occurred.